-- If you have had a bone marrow or stem cell transplant, you are at increased risk of infection for many months after your treatment.
-Until your doctor tells you that your immune system has recovered
+- If you have had a transplant you are at increased risk of infection for many months after your treatment.
+Until your doctor tells you that your immune system has recovered:

-- Use latex condoms each time you have vaginal, oral, or anal sex.
+- Use a latex condom each time you have vaginal, oral, or anal sex.

-- Use a barrier device (condoms or dental dams) any time your partner's saliva, vaginal secretions, or semen could enter your mouth.
-See “Barrier Devices” below for more information.
+- Use a condom or dental dam any time your partner's saliva, vaginal secretions, or semen could enter your mouth.
+See the section “Barrier Devices” for more information.

-- Abstain from any sexual activity that could expose your mouth to feces.
+- Do not perform any sexual activity that could expose your mouth to feces.

 Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications

-There is little data about how much anticancer medication gets into a woman's vaginal fluids, and even less on whether this poses any risk to a sexual partner.
-If this is a concern to you or your partner, consider using a barrier device whenever your partner may have contact with your vaginal fluids—a condom for vaginal or anal sex and a dental dam when you are receiving oral sex.
-This will prevent your partner, regardless of his or her age or gender, from being exposed to any medication that may be in your vaginal fluids.
+We do not know how much anticancer medication gets into a woman's vaginal fluids or if this poses any risk to a sexual partner.
+If this is a concern for you or your partner, consider using a barrier device whenever your partner may have contact with your vaginal fluids—a condom for vaginal or anal sex and a dental dam when you are receiving oral sex.
+This will prevent your partner, regardless of his or her age or sex, from being exposed to any medication that may be in your vaginal fluids.
 We don't know how long these medications may be in vaginal fluids, but you could use barrier devices each day you have chemotherapy and for 1 week afterward.
-If you have multiple male partners, or if you could become pregnant and are not using any other form of birth control, use condoms throughout your treatment and until your doctor advises you that it is safe to attempt pregnancy.
-See “Barrier Devices” below for more information.

 - You can buy condoms at any drug store.
 We recommend latex condoms, but if you or your partner is allergic to latex, use polyurethane condoms.